Today…. today was a day.

 I send updates back to family.
 Dad calls to see if I can get a refund or on a new flight.
 No dice.

 My brother sends me photos of the girls to cheer me up.
 Adorable images of a smiling and content infant, a soon to be five year old happily hugging her three year old sister, both smiling up to the camera, following by a crying three year old holding her nose captioned “didn’t last long lol”

 At 8am, I decide coffee isn’t going to be enough, gather my things and head to a restaurant within the airport.
 Sitting at the bar I order a Belgian moon and explain to my new therapist that my flights delayed by four hours, I’m breaking a pinky promise to my niece and I’m absolutely gutted to be missing her unicorn pool party.
 She nods in understanding as she sets my frosty glass on its coaster and lays a menu before me.
 “You pinky promised,” she says.
 “Those are serious”.

-Sullenly I sip my orange flavoured beer and stew over the situation.
-I struggle to get myself to a place of gratitude; my usual go-to practise for diffusing upset feelings.
+Sullenly I sip my orange flavored beer and stew over the situation.
+I struggle to get myself to a place of gratitude; my usual go-to practice for diffusing upset feelings.

 Instead, I sit mourning the “should have been” memory of witnessing my niece celebrate her birthday for the first time with school friends.

 As an Auntie who lives across the country, I’ve done as much as I could to be there for as many firsts as possible.